apache/doris/docs/en/administrator-guide/config/be_config.md

 ### `streaming_load_max_mb`

 * Type: int64
-* Description: Used to limit the maximum amount of data allowed in one Stream load.
+* Description: Used to limit the maximum amount of csv data allowed in one Stream load.
 The unit is MB.
 * Default value: 10240
 * Dynamically modify: yes

 Stream Load is generally suitable for loading data less than a few GB, not suitable for loading` too large data.

-### `streaming_load_max_batch_size_mb`
+### `streaming_load_json_max_mb`

 * Type: int64
-* Description: For some data formats, such as JSON, it is used to limit the maximum amount of data allowed in one Stream load.
+* Description: it is used to limit the maximum amount of json data allowed in one Stream load.
 The unit is MB.
 * Default value: 100
 * Dynamically modify: yes